 |---|---|

-| Filesystem | Upload, organize and manage resources via container and file APIs |
+| File system | Uploading, organizing, and managing resources via container and file APIs |

-| Databases | Structured storage (SQLite) — the model queries tables instead of loading all content |
+| Databases | Structured storage (SQLite) — the model queries tables rather than loading all content |

-| Network access | Centralized egress proxy with allowlist, secret injection by domain |
+| Network access | Centralized egress proxy with allowlist, domain-level secret injection |

 Native context compaction